-Fillon vowed to carry on his campaign amid the ongoing probe, which centers on claims that his wife and two of his children earned as much as one million euros ($1.1 million) for fake parliamentary jobs.
-He has denied wrongdoing.
+Fillon vowed to carry on his campaign amid the ongoing probe, which centers on claims that his wife and two of his children earned as much as one million euros for fake parliamentary jobs.

 French conservative presidential candidate Francois Fillon gestures as he speaks during a campaign meeting in Compiegne, north of Paris, Wednesday, Feb.
 15, 2017.
 Conservative French presidential candidate Francois Fillon wants to prosecute 16 and 17-year-olds as adults, arguing it would prevent the kind of unrest that has rocked the low-income suburbs of Paris following an alleged police rape.
 (AP Photo/Michel Euler), photo: AP/Michel Euler

 16 of February 2017 12:43:06